stylekit/stylekit.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 - Building an app works, .frameworks seems to work.
 - MY entire complicated "Ultimate SPM workflow" worked out of the box just adding the project folder to AppCode
 - It's fast.
 Unlike xcode
+-
 ## Cons:
 - It's Eclipse.
 It's java.
 - TextExpander doesn't work, will try to find a solution for this!
 - XCode Tree-view collapses if you do something in AppCode.
 - Sometimes the AppCode icon jumps up and down with a green ✅ sign.
 I presume its updated, but no info in the app 🤔
 - Way too many preference options, which is often the case with Eclipse/java based apps.
 Less is more.
 Hide the advance stuff please.
 80/20 rule?
 The prefs that are used a lot, highlight these then hide the prefs that isn't used much.
+- you have to doubble click to open files from tree menu (possible changable in settings)

 ## Top AppCode key-combos

 - Your personal AppCode concierge: (cmd + shift + A) it basically list all available commands and is searchable